Today in this post, I am going to talk about software testing using different methods. There are mainly three types of software testing methods.

 - Due to limited information available, testers make effective test scenarios around communication protocols.

-- Gray-box testing maintains boundary between testers and developers
+- Gray-box testing maintains a boundary between testers and developers

 Disadvantages of Gray Box Testing